kwertyops/byte-of-python/src/dudraw_quickstart.md

 The `dudraw` package is a paint-style graphics package.
 In other words, you draw graphical objects, but they cannot be moved or deleted after being drawn.

 ## How do I get access to `dudraw`?
 First make sure that you have followed all the installation steps on the [Python, VSCode, and dudraw Installation](installation.md) page.
-If you've successfully completed these steps then by starting your Python program with the line
+If you've successfully completed these steps then start your python program with the line

 `import dudraw`

-you will be able to call any of the functions in `dudraw`.
+and you will be able to call any of the functions in `dudraw`.

-If you were unable to install `dudraw` with the normal installation instructions, please reach out to a teacher or TA for help and they will have you attempt to install `dudraw` using the command line for your operating system and some command like:
+If you were unable to install `dudraw` with the normal installation instructions, please reach out to a teacher or TA for help and they will have you attempt to install `dudraw` using the command line for your operating system and issuing a command like:

 `pip install dudraw`